Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/README.md

 For immediate issues or questions, please contact the following through slack or email:

-Hollie Putnam at hputnam@uri.edu
-Zoe Dellaert at zdellaert@uri.edu
-Pooja Pednekar at pooja.pednekar@uri.edu
+Hollie Putnam at hputnam@uri.edu, Zoe Dellaert at zdellaert@uri.edu and Pooja Pednekar at pooja.pednekar@uri.edu